- Electric Generation Byproducts

-Preferred Hauler Program
+Certified Hauler Program

 Key participants in JEA’s Fats, Oils and Greases (FOG) Program are the vendors that pump out and dispose of grease trap/interceptor contents.
 It is essential that waste haulers adequately maintain traps/interceptors and dispose of their contents in an acceptable manner.

-Preferred Hauler Program Criteria
+Certified Hauler Program Criteria

-- Submit list of facilities pumped out on a regular basis for baseline data collection of grease trap pump outs.
+- Submit list of facilities pumped out on a regular basis for baseline data collection of grease trap pump-outs.

-- Attend waste hauler education meeting.
+- Attend waste hauler education meetings.

-Preferred Hauler Program Benefits
+Certified Hauler Program Benefits

-- Maintenance inspections focus on PH performance.
+- Maintenance inspections focus on CH performance.

 - Maintenance inspections focus on the generator's compliance.

 - Generator is required to complete and submit Pump-Out Reports within five (5) days of pump via FOG BMP and include pictures showing the trap emptied.
 Please review the process for submitting pump-out reports (PDF download).